-The College has policies prohibiting discrimination on the basis of race, color, national origin, religion, sex, sexual orientation, age, disability, membership in the uniformed services, or any other basis which is proscribed by law.
+The College has policies prohibiting discrimination on the basis of race, color, national origin, religion, sex, sexual orientation,age, disability, membership in the uniformed services, or any other basis which is proscribed by law.
 Such policies apply to all educational programs, services, activities, and facilities, and to all terms and conditions of employment.

-To inquire about filing a discrimination complaint, contact an intake interviewer designated to serve your campus:
+To inquire about filing a discrimination complaint, contact an intake interviewer designated to serve your campus.

-For general information related to the above policies, the College's discrimination/sexual harassment complaint procedure, or the rights and protections afforded by the ADA, contact J. O. Toro, ADA/504 Officer, District Central Office, 4905C East Broadway Blvd., Tucson, AZ, 85709-1310, (520) 206-4539 or see the College's Affirmative Action Plan available in all campus libraries.
+For general information related to the above policies, the College's discrimination/sexual harassment complaint procedure, or the rights and protections afforded by the ADA, contact J. O. Toro, Affirmative Action Officer, District Central Office, 4905C East Broadway Blvd., Tucson, AZ, 85709-1310, (520) 206-4539.
 Every effort will be made to maintain the highest level of confidentiality.